haka-security/haka/doc/user/tutorial/hellopacket.rst

 are  named similarly to wireshark.
 For example, you can get the IP `version`, `ttl` or `proto` simply by using ``pkt.version``, ``pkt.ttl`` or ``pkt.proto``.

-.. seealso:: :lua:mod:`ipv4` for a list of all ipv4 accessors.
+.. seealso:: :haka:mod:`ipv4` for a list of all ipv4 accessors.
-.. seealso:: :lua:mod:`tcp` for a list of all tcp accessors.
+.. seealso:: :haka:mod:`tcp` for a list of all tcp accessors.